What are we learning at school?

 In English, there are many common words which cannot be sounded out.
 These are called ‘tricky’ words and have to be learnt by sight.

-With the help of phonics your child will learn to form letters correctly, put these letters together to form words, and eventually move on to writing sentences.
-This is a slow but steady process and some children can get frustrated with writing.
+With the help of phonics, your child will learn to form letters correctly, put these letters together to form words and eventually move on to writing sentences.
+This is a slow but steady process and some children can get frustrated with writing because it can require a lot of effort.
 In order to support your child’s writing, please always encourage and praise them for ‘having a go’.
 If what they have written doesn’t make sense, it doesn’t matter!
+This is an important stage of writing.
 The most important part is that they tried.
 At Malmesbury we want to create a school full of confident and happy writers who are willing to have a go.
 Please encourage and support this at home.

-At the beginning of the year we will concentrate on counting.
-In order to prepare your child, please count everything!
+At the beginning of the year, we will concentrate on careful counting.
+In order to prepare your child, please count everything…objects, jumps, claps, sounds!
 For your child to be as confident as possible with maths, they need to be able to count.
 While some children may be able to say numbers up to 100, this is very different from actually counting objects.
 When you are out and about, count everything you see with your child and talk about numbers in the environment.
 How many red cars can you see?
 How many buses?
 What are the numbers on the buses?
 Can you find any numbers in the supermarket?